zkmkarlsruhe/museum-label/controller/README.md

 controller
 ==========

-Language indentification displays logic controller.
+AI-assisted museum label display logic controller.

 This code base has been developed by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).